ConnerPassa/connerpassa/README.md

 Welcome to my personal repository.

-I am an analyst, investor, and writer who is passionate about financial modeling and the valuation of assets and securities.
-Inside you will find a mutltidude of projects that I have worked on.
-They range from elaborate financial models to full data warehouses.
+I am an analyst, investor, and writer with a passion for financial modeling, business analysis, and the valuation of companies.
+This repository contains projects ranging from integrated financial models and forecasting tools to SQL data warehouses, Power BI dashboards, and machine learning applications.

+I also write **Deep Value Medici**, a Substack focused on value investing, company research, valuation, capital allocation, and long-term investment analysis.
+Many of the financial models and analytical frameworks featured in this repository support or complement that research.

 ## Technical Skills